What Is Technical?

 - Mobile sitemap: For feature phones, a mobile sitemap can be created.

-There are other technical components such as technology used, performance, mobile, robots.txt, site structure, etc.
+There are other technical components such as technology used, performance, X-robots, site and page schema, etc.

-The robots.txt tag [/robots.txt] prevents search engines from indexing particular pages or the whole site however this has recently been ignored by Google.
+The robots.txt tag [/robots.txt] prevents search engines from indexing particular pages or the whole site.
+However this has recently been ignored by Google in favor of the X-Robots tag.

 The code and tags added in the backend of pages also constitute technical SEO.
 There are tags for headings, bold, italics, color, font, text size, and image alt-attributes, though most editors don’t require these to be changed directly in the code.
 The changes made at the backend reflect how the site appears to users.